 Along the way, you will receive friendly expert advice from the Quicksilver team.

-Once you are on board, complimentary morning tea will be served.
+Once you are on board, sit back and enjoy complimentary morning tea.

 Thirdly at 10:30 am, a marine biologist presentation, followed by a snorkelling and scuba diving briefing.